 AID STATIONS: There will be 7 aid stations on the course totaling 9 aid stops.
 Each aid station will be fully stocked with water, electrolyte drink, and assorted “Ultra” snacks.
 Four Aid stations will have drop bag access, which you will be able to access a total of 5 times.

-CREWS AND PACERS: Due to access difficulty in the area, there will be crew access ONLY at two (2) aid stations.
-Crews can attend to their runners 2 times on the course between these two stations.
+CREWS AND PACERS: Due to access difficulty in the area, there will be crew access ONLY at three (3) aid stations.
+Crews can attend to their runners 3 times on the course between these three stations.

 No Pacers Allowed